Petroleum industry in China: Export era

-In the late 1960s and the early 1970s, oil prospecting increased throughout the country and new fields were discovered in central China and northern China.
-Beginning in 1968 and continuing through 1978, China's crude oil production rose sharply at an annual growth rate of 20% and China became a net oil exporter.
+In the late 1960s and the early 1970s, oil prospecting increased throughout the country, and new fields were discovered in central China and northern China.
+Beginning in 1968 and continuing through 1978, China's crude oil production rose sharply at an annual growth rate of 20%, and China became a net oil exporter.

 Following the outbreak of the 1973 Arab-Israeli War, oil prices rose dramatically globally.
-Among the industrialized country, Japan was hit hardest by the resulting oil crisis because its petroleum needs were filled completely by imports.
+Among the industrialized countries, Japan was hit hardest by the resulting oil crisis because its petroleum needs were filled completely by imports.
 It bought large amounts of Chinese oil.
 China had also obtained commodity-backed loans from Japan to develop the Daqing oil field, and China repaid the loans with oil.

 Beginning in 1979 (and running through 1997), the Japan Bank for International Cooperation provided China with resource loans for several oil and coal development projects.
 These loans totaled $140 billion.

-Import dependence
+Import era

 By 1993, internal demand for oil exceeded domestic production, and China became a net oil importer.
 China became dependent on imported oil for the first time in its history in 1993 due to demand rising faster than domestic production.
 In 2006, it imported 145 million tons of crude oil, accounting for 47% of its total oil consumption.
-In 2013 the pace of China's economic growth exceeded the domestic oil capacity and floods damaged the nation's oil fields in the middle of the year.
+In 2013, the pace of China's economic growth exceeded the domestic oil capacity and floods damaged the nation's oil fields in the middle of the year.
 Consequently, China imported oil to compensate for the supply reduction and surpassed the US in September 2013 to become the world's largest importer of oil.
 In 2017, it became the largest importer of US oil.
+By 2025, China gets a third of its oil via the Strait of Hormuz.

+Energy transition

+To mitigate economic shocks related to petroleum, China invested heavily in domestic oil production, becoming one of the top oil producers in the 2020s.
+The country also built the world's largest strategic petroleum reserve by the 2020s, with a two-part system consisting of a government-controlled strategic reserve complemented by mandated commercial reserves.
+China's ability to weather global oil shock was first displayed when the country insulated itself significantly from the 2026 Iran war and ensuing fuel crisis.
+The robust reserve ensured domestic supplies, with the growing renewable energy sector and electric vehicle industry reducing the demand for petroleum products.